kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 If, however, I went with the self-managed server, I don’t have the advantages of a distributed network.
 I’d have to deploy it to one particular region.
 So, users on the opposite side of the planet from this region have a chance to really feel the impact of the performance degradation.

 ### React hydration error
-While rendering your application, there was a difference between the React tree that was pre-rendered from the server and the React tree that was rendered during the first render in the browser (hydration).

 When the React app runs on the client for the first time, it builds up a mental picture of what the DOM should look like, by mounting all of your components.
 Then it squints at the DOM nodes already on the page, and tries to fit the two together.
-We're rendering one thing on the server, but then telling React to expect something else on the client.
+Hydration errors affect every server-rendered React app.
+Dates are often the culprit for hydration mismatches.

 To avoid issues, we need to ensure that the hydrated app matches the original HTML.
 When the React app adopts the DOM during hydration, `useEffect` hasn't been called yet, and so we're meeting React's expectation.
 Immediately after this comparison, we trigger a re-render, and this allows React to do a proper reconciliation.
 It'll notice that there's some new content to render here.